 Public access to Lilley Cornett Woods' two designated trails is by guided tours only.
 Hikers may choose between the 2 hour guided tour and the 4 hour guided tour.
 Tours are not regularly scheduled, but are available during Visitor Center hours on a first come, first serve basis.
 Calling ahead to schedule a tour is recommended.
 For groups and classes, contact the manager in advanced to schedule a tour.

-Housing, in the historic Ledford-Craig house, is available on a year round basis for researchers.
-The house is located adjacent to Lilley Cornett Woods and has accommodations for a maximum of 8 people.
+Housing is available on a year-round basis for researchers and educators.
+We have housing for 10 in our newly constructed "bunkhouse" and for 12 in the historic Ledford-Craig house, which is located just down the road from the Visitor's Center.
 Below is the complete list of fees and housing policies, as well as frequently asked questions.
 For further information, contact EKU's Division of Natural Areas: 859-622-1476.

 Lilley Cornett Woods